 Mild Alcohol Withdrawal Symptoms

-Approximately six to eight hours after the last drink, someone with alcohol dependence will begin to experience mild withdrawal symptoms, including:
+• Approximately six to eight hours after the last drink, someone with alcohol dependence will begin to experience mild withdrawal symptoms that can include:

 Moderate Alcohol Withdrawal Symptoms

-In addition to the symptoms of mild alcohol withdrawal, moderate withdrawal symptoms set in within 24 hours after the last drink and often include:
+In addition to the symptoms of mild alcohol withdrawal, moderate withdrawal symptoms set in around 24 hours after the last drink and often include:

 Severe Alcohol Withdrawal Symptoms